simplebusiness26/The-App/RULES.md

 - **Manager** — an Explorer with unlocked tools for a place, club or event.
 Never "owner", never "business account", never a separate role table that forks the identity.
+- **Friend** — two Explorers who follow each other.
+There is no friend request. **Close friend** — a friend hand-picked onto a smaller list, one-way.
 - **Place** — anything with a fixed position.
 Types: `business`, `property`, `park`.
 A park is a place, not its own concept.
 - **Club** — a recurring thing.
 Has **sessions**.
 A session is not an event.